HPSCTerrSys/TSMP_WorkflowGettingStarted/doc/content/jobsubmission.md

 [![JobSubmission overview](./JobSubmission.png)](./JobSubmission.png)

-So the whole experiment (climate simulation from 1950 to 2100) consists of several jobs.
+So the whole experiment (lets assume a climate simulation from 1950 to 2100) consists of several jobs.
 Each job does runs a specific substep for several months.
 Dependencies between these jobs are indicated by arrows.
 For example, the job containing the `simulation` for Jan. and Feb.
 1950 cannot start before the job containing the `prepro` for the same months has finished.
 Furthermore, the jobs that contain the `prepro` substeps do not see any